 - Give choices: Children with language disorders may find it difficult to speak.
 Hence, try to make their job easier.
 Avoid asking them open-ended questions.
 Always try to give them options to choose from.
 By doing so, you make it easier for them to communicate with you.

 - Be super-interactive with them: Yes, your child may take some time to respond or communicate with you and it may be a little harder for him/her to do so but never give up.
 It’s super important for you to constantly interact with your child.
 When you are going to the supermarket or somewhere, take your child along with you.
 Play music, point out all new things for him/her to see, make it a point that you are always talking.
 Give him/her some time to respond to your question.
 Resist that helpful urge that springs up when your child’s finding it difficult to express himself/herself.
 Just be patient.

-- Cultivate a love for stories & books: Most children who suffer from some language disorder may find it difficult to read & grasp the meaning of the words.
+- Cultivate a love for stories and books: Most children who suffer from some language disorder may find it difficult to read and grasp the meaning of the words.
 But that’s okay.
 Reading, more importantly, stories are extremely important to develop their creativity and imagination.
 You read out the stories to them.
 Give them a detailed explanation.
-Explain the picture & the story the behind the pictures.
+Explain the picture and the story the behind the pictures.
 To make it a little bit more interactive, you can ask them to finish the story for you, give alternative endings, give their insight into the events taking place in a picture etc.

 We hope you enjoyed reading our article.
 Thank you for your continued love, support and trust in Tinystep.
 If you are new here, welcome to Tinystep!